yrdsb-peths/intro-to-github-MarcusChuck/README.md

 1. Clicking the `pen` symbol above.

-2. Enter your First Name: Marcus
+2. Enter your First Name: marcus

-3. Enter your favourite animal: Lion
+4. Enter your favourite animal: lion

-4. Click the green `Commit Changes` button.
+5. Click the green `Commit Changes` button.

-5. Done!
+6. Done!

 # What just happened?
 You made changes and committed (saved) them to the repository.